dennisamps/web-infrastructure/Scaling and Deployment Mechanisms.md

 Autoscaling groups with capacity providers has been configured so that the number of containers and hence host instances will scale accordingly with CPU utilisation.

-This means that should the traffic hitting the website increase more, instances and containers will be provisioned to ensure that the users can access the site.
+This means that should the traffic hitting the website increase, more instances and containers will be provisioned to ensure that the users can access the site.

 # Deployment